Xuanyiyiren/The-savior-of-unit-conversions-and-calculations/README.md

 `astropy` is a strong package for astronomy.
 The following may not be it's main usage.

 `astropy.units` can help us to do calculations with units. `astropy.constants` stored some usful physical constants.

+I write some examples in my jupyter notebook.
+You can have a look.